Table of Contents

 Not quite what you’re looking for?
 View all of our legal forms here.

-2. The Basics: What is an Interview Candidate NDA?
+2. What is an Interview Candidate NDA?

 An interview candidate non-disclosure agreement (NDA), otherwise known as an interview confidentiality agreement, protects your company from any disclosure of information made to a candidate who applies for a position.
 Many companies have employee NDAs that protect their proprietary information and trade secrets.
 However, candidates who are in the application process will not have signed those employee agreements.